-In the pitch to our panel of experts — serving as “angel investors” — you have 7 minutes to explain and sell your product.
+In the pitch to a panel of experts — who are serving as “angel investors” — and your classmates, you have two and a half to three minutes to explain and sell your product.
 You should strive to be clear, animated and convincing.

 We see a variety of approaches to these pitches, and one of the pitch team’s most important job is deciding on the best approach for your group.
 Some of what we’ve seen in the past:

-- full pitch team divvies up presentation equally
+- full pitch team divvies up the video equally

-- team picks a subset of two people to deliver the pitch
+- team picks a subset of two people to focus on the video

-- or you can do screenshots of aspects of the site and embed those in slides
+- use screenshots of aspects of the site and embed those in slides

 Pay attention to all elements of your pitch across all of the pitchers.